Term::ANSIColor

 Requirements

-All this module requires to run is Perl 5.001 or later.
-However, in order to actually see color, you will need to use a terminal window that supports the ANSI escape sequences for color.
-Any recent version of xterm, most xterm derivatives and replacements, and most telnet and ssh clients for Windows and Macintosh should work, as will the MacOS X Terminal application.
+In order to see color, you will need to use a terminal window that supports the ANSI escape sequences for color.
+Any recent version of xterm, most xterm derivatives and replacements, and most telnet and SSH clients for Windows and Macintosh should work, as will the MacOS X Terminal application (although Terminal.app reportedly doesn't support 256 colors).
 The console windows for Windows NT and Windows 2000 will not work, as they do not even attempt to support ANSI X3.64.

-For a complete (to my current knowledge) compatibility list, see the documentation.
+For a terminal emulator compatibility list, see the Term::ANSIColor module documentation.
 If you have any additions to the table in the documentation, please send them to me.

 Download